-Plates is a great option for those who are just starting to eat finger foods and are for children up to age 10.
-The meals stay fresh for up to 14 days in your fridge or 2 months in the freezer.
+Plates are a great option for those just starting to eat finger foods and are for children up to age 10.
+The meals stay fresh for up to 14 days in your fridge or two months in the freezer.

-As specified above, parents have the option to choose from either 4, 6, 12, or 24 meals per week.
+As specified above, parents can choose from either 4, 6, 12, or 24 meals per week.
 Little Spoon toddler meals are only offered in savory options for lunch and dinner.
-Unfortunately, there are no breakfast items at this time.
+Unfortunately, there are no breakfast items available at this time.

 You can feel good knowing that the company uses antibiotic-free chicken and the top-selling Chicken Super Nuggets meal contains 13g of protein and 5g of fiber.